What are you wanting?

 A Service of Thanksgiving

 The act of Thanksgiving is part of a Sunday service.
-The focus is on giving thanks for the sake of arrival of a new child and on seeking God's blessing for the child.
+The focus is on giving thanks for the safe arrival of a new child and on seeking God's blessing.
 Some families want to have sponsors, very much like godparents, who will promise to help the child through life.
 Normally we sign the child with water in the sign of the cross as a sign of God's blessing.
 Sponsors do not need to be baptised, nor are you or friends asked to make promises which at the present you feel you are not in a place to keep.

 Baptism means different things to different people but the act of baptism is very simple.
 It is the pouring of water over a person, or the immersing of the person in water, in the name of God the Father, Son and Holy Spirit.
 The meaning and implications of this simple action are profound but the word ‘Covenant’ which is used both at a baptism and a wedding service provide us with a clue.
 Basically it means that we and God enter into an agreement.
 It’s not just what we do, or what God does, but just like at a wedding, it is what we commit to do together.
 It is important therefore to know what the agreement or covenant is about.